bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 23°
-- Partly Cloudy
+- Clear
-- 62% humidity
+- 63% humidity
 - 7 mph wind
-- 38% cloud cover
+- 32% cloud cover
 - 28 AQI 🟩
-- 4.52 inches of snow and 0.27 inches of rain expected in the next 48 hours
+- 5.16 inches of snow and 0.3 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>